Subscribe to Our Blog

 Receive updates from our team as we share application notes, customer spotlights, educational tools, spectroscopy how-to’s, and more.

 Modular spectroscopy makes possible thousands of applications by allowing users to combine optical bench components and accessories in various ways.
-Interchangeable slits in Ocean Insight spectrometers add more flexibility.
+Interchangeable slits in Ocean Optics spectrometers add more flexibility.